aj07/velvet-hook/README.md

 ### Infrastructure / SDKs / Developer Tooling

-- Leveraged Uniswap V4 infrastructure to build the prediction market.
+- Leveraged V4 infrastructure to build the prediction market.
 - Designed contracts with modularity for easy extension and customization.
 - Provided comprehensive unit tests to validate functionality and serve as a resource for developers.